hassankhurram/microservices/README.md

 ## Getting Started

 To deploy any of the microservices included in this repository, refer to the respective README file in each microservice's directory for detailed instructions on deployment, configuration, and usage.

+## License

+This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).